30th Armored Brigade Combat Team: Operation Iraqi Freedom VII

 On the same day, soldiers from A Battery, 1st Battalion, 113th Field Artillery Regiment successfully fired the M982 Excalibur precision guided artillery round from FOB Mahmudiyah.
 This marked the first time that a National Guard unit had used the new precision guided munition in Iraq.

 A little over a month later the brigade suffered four more casualties, this time from A Company, 1st Battalion, 120th Infantry.
 They were killed when their HMMWV was struck by an IED on 29 June in the Mahmudiyah area, south of Baghdad.
 Sergeant 1st Class Edward Kramer, 39 and a father of two, was from Wilmington, North Carolina and was on his second deployment to Iraq with the battalion.
 Sergeant Roger Adams Jr., 36, from Jacksonville, North Carolina had recently joined the National Guard and had previously served in the Marine Corps.
 Adams was also a father of four.
 Sergeant Juan Baldeosingh, 30, from Havelock, North Carolina was a father of three and had been in the National Guard for a little over a year.
 He had previously served in the Marine Corps.
 Sergeant Robert Bittaker, 39, from Jacksonville, North Carolina was a father of two and had served two prior deployments with the battalion, one of which was with the brigade's deployment to Bosnia in 2000.
 This attack resulted in the single largest loss of life for the brigade since the start of Operation Iraqi Freedom.
 SGT Baldeosingh would later be buried at Arlington National Cemetery.
 He would be the second North Carolina Guardsman to be buried at the cemetery since WWII.
 SGT Juan C. Baldeosingh is listed in the Arlington National Cemetery database as being laid to rest in Section 60, Grave 8847.

 Operation Spartan Shield

-In 2019, the 30th ABCT mobilized from Fort Bliss, Texas and deployed to Camp Buehring, Kuwait, replacing the 4th Infantry Division (United States) in command of Operation Spartan Shield.
-From here, many units of the brigade went on to support Operation Spartan Shield and Operation Inherent Resolve in countries around the CENTCOM area of responsibility.
+In 2019, the brigade mobilized from Fort Bliss, Texas and deployed to Camp Buehring, Kuwait, replacing the 4th Infantry Division (United States) in command of Operation Spartan Shield.

+30th ABCT relieved 3rd Brigade, 4th Infantry Division, in Kuwait, 1 November 2019.
+They returned to the U.S. in September 2020 and were replaced by the 2nd ABCT/1AD.

+From Kuwait, many units of the brigade went on to support Operation Spartan Shield and Operation Inherent Resolve in countries around the U.S. Central Command area of responsibility.